JoBergs/risse/README.md

 Main page -> "Gremien" -> GremiumName -> Sitzungen -> if date fits: scrape Einladung, Niederschrift,  Sitzung -> Scrape all Sitzung PDFs (with their topic and TOP)

 ```
-scrapy crawl bochum -a stadt=Bochum -a url=https://session.bochum.de/bi/infobi.asp -a root=test -a year=2018 -a month=3 -a overwrite=True
+scrapy crawl somacos -a stadt=Bochum -a url=https://session.bochum.de/bi/infobi.asp -a root=test -a year=2018 -a month=3 -a overwrite=True
 ```

 ### Mülheim